Steve Christou: ISIS brides repatriation

 Christou was critical of the federal government's decision to bring back and repatriate families of ISIS fighters.

 Australia Day celebrations

 Christou is a supporter of retaining Australia Day celebrations on 26 January.

 LGBTQ+ motions

 In February 2024, Christou proposed a motion to stop drag queen story time for children in Cumberland.
 The motion was initially denied.
-However in a rescission motion, to which local residents turned up to the Council meeting to protest in support of Christou's motion, the proposal was passed and drag queen story time events were banned from being held at public facilities in the Cumberland region, including libraries and halls.
+However, in a rescission motion, to which local residents turned up to the Council meeting to protest in support of Christou's motion, the proposal was passed and drag queen story time events were banned from being held at public facilities in the Cumberland region, including libraries and halls.

 In May 2024, Christou proposed a ban on same-sex parenting books in the eight libraries located in the Cumberland local government area.
 Initially the proposal was passed at a Council meeting.
 However, it was overturned two weeks later following community backlash.

 Voice to Parliament

 Christou opposed the Voice to Parliament referendum.

+Since the defeat of the Voice, Christou has been vocal against proposed council partnerships with indigenous land councils and made a commitment to stop Welcome to Country, and smoking ceremonies if elected at upcoming council elections, citing the goal of better representing Australian values as well as the diverse cultures within the Cumberland community.